 Kings Cross

-Continuing on, they had time to ride through the city.
-They rode through the infamous Kings Cross, though it has calmed down a lot since it’s heyday – home of the famous and huge Coca Cola sign.
+Continuing on, they rode through the infamous Kings Cross, though it has calmed down a lot since it’s heyday – home of the famous and huge Coca Cola sign.
 Kings Cross is also home to nightclubs and ladies of the night though it is not nearly as raunchy as it was in the 1970s (apparently).
+Already, the Sydney mini holiday trike tour has shown our passengers so many spectacular views and some unique places.

 Sydney Harbour Bridge

-Next, they rode over the Sydney Harbour Bridge.
+Firstly, they rode over the Sydney Harbour Bridge.
+Carlos really wanted to go over the Sydney Harbour Bridge.
 We always tell our passengers to look up and enjoy the unique view. he more than 6,000,000 rivets are so interesting and the arch is so iconic.
 It’s nicknamed ‘The Coathanger’ because of its arch-based design.
 It is the largest steel arch bridge in the world.
 This bridge is the eighth longest spanning-arch bridge in the world and the tallest steel arch bridge, measuring 134 m (440 ft) from top to water level.
 It was also the world’s widest long-span bridge, at 48.8 m (160 ft) wide, until a bridge in Canada was completed in 2012.

 Kirribilli